telliott99/build-C/README.md

 #### Step 9:  Use the Adder framework from a new Xcode Cocoa app written in Objective-C.

+Make a new Xcode project.

-Simply drag the header from a Finder window onto the Xcode General tab under Linked Frameworks and Libraries.
+Simply drag the framework from a Finder window onto the Xcode General tab under Linked Frameworks and Libraries.

 In the AppDelegate, do:
 ```Objective-C
 #import "Adder/Adder.h"
 ```

 This was enough on one trial I did.

 But upon repeating all the steps now, it fails...
 Xcode says it can't find the header.
 Fix this by going to Build Settings > Search Paths > Framework Search Paths, and add the path `~/Library/Frameworks` under the app `AdderOC` (not the project).

+Add Library Search Paths as well (`~/Library/Frameworks/Adder.framework/Headers`).

-Now it works.
+Now it builds.

 Add this code to the AppDelegate: